artur094/NSD/Exercise 1/README.txt

 EXERCISE 1:
 In this directory there are two files:
-- The first one is a small graph that I've made for a debug purpose, to understand if the code is correctly running.
+- The first one is a small graph that have been created to debug the next exercises, so to understand if the code is running correctly.
-- The second one is a graph taken from KONECT regarding a graph of Blogs
+- The second one is a graph taken from KONECT website, describing a graph of Blogs.